junajiffle/aws_backup_cleanup/README.md

 4) Add the node back to the load balancer.
 5) Remove the old backups and AMIs along with the EBS volume snapshots that are no longer needed.

-We need to pass an argument while executing the script.
-If argument value is primary, then the complete action will be performed on primary nodes or if it is "secondary" then the action will be carried out on secondary region.
+First of all,we need to pass an argument while executing the script.
+If the argument passed is primary, then the complete action will be performed on primary nodes or if it is "secondary" then the action will be carried out on the secondary region.

 **1.Remove a node from the load balancer.**